In this article, we ask what yoga is, we look for any evidence of its health benefits and outline any health risks.

 What is yoga?

-Some people practise yoga mainly as a form of exercise (for instance as an alternative to Pilates), some mainly for what they perceive as mental or spiritual benefits and some for a combination of the two.
+Some people practise yoga mainly as a form of exercise (for instance as an alternative to Pilates); some practise it mainly for what they see as the mental or spiritual benefits, and others for a combination of the two.

-Yoga doesn’t count towards the 150 minutes of moderate-intensity aerobic activity per week, set out in UK government guidelines.
-However, it does count as a strengthening exercise and at least two sessions a week will help you meet the guidelines on muscle-strengthening activities.
+Yoga counts as a strengthening exercise.
+At least two sessions a week will help you meet the guidelines on muscle-strengthening activities.

 What are the different types of yoga?

 There are different types of yoga and many variations on those types:

 Yes, according to a systematic review of the evidence published in 2021.